Project Award Amount $40,000 - Revised after August 28th 2025 Call for Applications

 Selection of Awardees

-Funding decisions are made independently by each funding agency based on several factors – scientific review score, alignment of proposal to funder’s strategic goals, proposal research area of focus, and specifically called out eligibility or other requirements like membership in a center, affiliation with a specific school or relevance to a stated auxiliary topic.
+Funding decisions are made independently by each funding agency based on several factors – scientific review score, alignment of proposal to funder’s strategic goals, proposal research area of focus, applicant eligibility, membership in a center, affiliation with a specific school, and relevance to a stated auxiliary topic.

 TO APPLY: